-Zero Emissions Platform (ZEP) commends the European Commission's initiative to establish regulatory certainty for the CO2 market and transport and storage infrastructure.
+This report provides evidence-based recommendations for the forthcoming European Commission's legislative initiative to establish regulatory certainty for the CO2 market and transport and storage infrastructure.
 This framework is essential to safeguard environmental goals and economic welfare as Europe's industrial carbon management industry begins to scale up.
-This submission sets out evidence-based recommendations for the forthcoming legislative initiative to ensure the CO2 market enables the necessary buildout of infrastructure in line with the European Union's climate goals.
+The recommendations outlined in this paper aim to ensure the CO2 market enables the necessary infrastructure buildout in line with the European Union's climate goals.